Experienced Raleigh DWI Attorney

 Level III DWI Offenses

-Level III DUI crimes are punishable by a minimum of 72 hours in jail and a maximum of six months.
+Level III DUI crimes are punishable by a minimum of 72 hours in jail or 72 hours of community service, and a maximum of six months in jail.
 In addition, these offenses carry a fine of up to a $1,000.
-Unlike Level I and Level II DWIs, the judge can suspend the majority of someone’s sentence after they serve 72 hours in jail, complete 72 hours of community service, and agree not to operate a vehicle for 90 days.

 Level IV DWI Offenses

 A Level II DUI conviction can result in a term of imprisonment between 48 hours and 120 days, as well as a fine of up to $500.
-A judge may suspend someone’s sentence once they serve 48 hours in jail, complete 48 hours of community service, and agree not to drive for 60 days.
+A judge can impose either community service (minimum of 48 hours) or jail time in a Level II DWI.

 Level V DWI Offenses

-How does a prosecutor decide the dwi level in north Carolina?
+How does the court decide the DWI level in North Carolina?

-The prosecutor will weigh aggravating and mitigating circumstances when determining which level of offense a person will face.
-Among others, aggravating circumstances include facts such as:
+The court will weigh grossly aggravating factors, regular aggravating factors, and mitigating factors when determining which level of offense a person will face.
+Among others, grossly aggravating factors and other aggravating factors include facts such as:

 - Carrying a minor passenger;